 I imagine that the gallery of Medieval Art would speak more to a religious audience or at least to someone who has basic notions of Bible.

-Here are some paintings that struck a cord in me :
+Here are some paintings that struck a chord with me :

 It’s seemingly a straightforward painting but the more you look at it the more layers you find.
-Also I find the constrast between the cold colours in the background and the lady’s red clothes quite satisfying.
+Also, I find the contrast between the cold colors in the background and the lady’s red clothes quite satisfying.